googlearchive/polymer-element-catalog/guides/layout.md

 ### Modifying header display and behavior

-Use the `mode` attribute of `paper-header-panel` to control how the header displays and responds to scrolling:
+Use the `mode` attribute of `paper-header-panel` to control how the header displays and responds to scrolling.
+The list below describes the different valid values for `mode`:

 * `standard`: The header appears at a higher level than the content area, with a drop shadow.
 Content scrolls under the header.